CyberSource/cybersource-plugins-oraclecxcommerce/documentation/business-services/decision-manager.md

 In case DM is enabled for a particular payment method and transaction is marked for Review authorization is still considered successfully from OCC standpoint.
 Webhook response code will still be '1000' and additional response reason (`AUTHORIZED_PENDING_REVIEW`) will be returned back to OCC so that interested parties (e.g. OMS) can detect such transaction in OCC being marked for review.

+In case DM is enabled for a particular payment method and transaction is rejected after authorization with response reason(`AUTHORIZED_RISK_DECLINED`).Authorization Reversal will be triggered automatically.

 From the referenced document we can follow the recommended approach for `Review` decisions:

 1. A shopper enters credit card information and submits the order